 - Through a special type of skin patch.
 For delivery by skin patches, Neulasta Onpro is used.
 It’s a special type of patch called an on-body injector.
 Your healthcare professional will prepare the Neulasta Onpro patch.
 Then they’ll attach it to your body on the day you receive chemotherapy.
 About a day later, Neulasta gets delivered through the patch into your body as an injection under your skin.

 Neulasta is a biologic medication, which means it’s made from living organisms.
+It’s a lab-created copy of a hormone that’s made naturally by your body.
 Neulasta is available in biosimilar forms.
 Biosimilars are like generic drugs.
-But unlike generics, which are made for non-biologic drugs, biosimilars are made for biologic drugs.
+But unlike generics, which are made for nonbiologic drugs, biosimilars are made for biologic drugs.

 Like most drugs, Neulasta may cause mild or serious side effects.
 The lists below describe some of the more common side effects that Neulasta may cause.
 These lists don’t include all possible side effects.